Welcome to Prescott Unified School District’s Volunteer Program

 - Art Docent/Habitat presenters in classrooms under the supervision of a certified PUSD employee

-- Parent/Legal Guardian volunteering in their own child’s classroom or at their own child’s school event (excluding overnight Field Trips – see Level Three)
+- Parent/Legal Guardian volunteering in their own child’s classroom or at their own child’s school event (excluding Coaching and/or overnight Field Trips – see Level Three)

-- All volunteers working directly with students or sensitive/confidential materials in a school, program or district office who are not a parent of a current PUSD student
+- All community volunteers working with sensitive/confidential materials in a school, special programs or district office.

-- All Coaching Volunteers including a parent of a current PUSD student
+- All coaching volunteers including parents of current PUSD students.

-- All volunteers attending an overnight Field Trip including a parent of a current PUSD student
+- All volunteers attending an overnight field trip including parents of current PUSD students.

-- Art Docents/Habitat Volunteers working during school hours with students present
+- Art Docents/Habitat volunteers working during school hours.

 If you are interested in working as a Level Two or Level Three Volunteer, please complete the PUSD Volunteer Program online application here.